rnaveensrinivas/Python/README.md

 ```

 ### Using Guards with `if`
-Guards can add conditions to patterns, filtering matches further.
+Guards can **add conditions to patterns**, filtering matches further.

 #### Example: Guard in Pattern
 ```python